Monobank (Ukraine): 2022

-Year 2023
+2023

 monobank updated its reward system by adding a Cat avatar.
 Each client received their own character – a Cat that needs to be dressed.
 This could be a hat, glasses, clothing, or a unique skin.

+In September, monobank launched the software-based cash register service check by mono in partnership with Checkbox for sole proprietors, providing receipt issuing, inventory management, and payment acceptance via terminals/NFC/QR with a 1.3% fee.

 In October, monobank, in collaboration with the ATB supermarket chain, launched the co-branded mono x ATB card.
 The card provides additional discounts on ATB products and cashback on products from mono.

-Year 2024
+2024

 In spring 2024, monobank presented an updated version of its mobile application — monobank 2.0'.
 This update was driven by the expansion of functionality and banking products, which required changes in the design and interface structure for user convenience.

 In September 2024, monobank, in partnership with the WOG gas station chain, launched the Shake2Pay function that allows customers to make quick and contactless payments for fuel directly through the monobank mobile application.
 To use this function, the user needs to open the app, shake the smartphone to activate Shake2Pay, select the appropriate WOG gas station, specify the pump number, type and amount of fuel, and then make the payment.
 This integration simplifies the refueling process, allowing customers to avoid queues and direct contact with staff.
 Additionally, monobank added the ability to connect the PRIDE loyalty card from WOG to its application.
-This allows clients to accumulate and use bonuses directly through the monobank interface.

 monobank launched Group Expenses similar to Split Wise.
-It's the simplest way to split expenses with friends and family without having to remember "who owes whom."
-An ideal tool for trips when different people are paying.
 There are also convenient debt reminders for those who haven't settled up yet.

-On October 21, 2024, monobank opened its own marketplace called "market by mono."
+On October 21, 2024, monobank opened its own marketplace called "market by mono" (later as monomarket).
 At launch, the platform offered about 20,000 products in the categories of gadgets, smart electronics, and computer equipment from partners such as Moyo, KTS, and Click.
-Shoppers gained the ability to compare prices from different sellers and make purchases without overpayments using the "Purchase in Installments" program.
+Shoppers gained the ability to compare prices from different sellers and make purchases without overpayments using the Split Payments that works as BNPL (Buy Now, Pay Later) service.

-In November, monobank appeared in the legendary Ukrainian game S.T.A.L.K.E.R.
+In November, monobank appeared in the Ukrainian game S.T.A.L.K.E.R.
 2: Heart of Chernobyl Ultimate Edition.The game includes hidden references to monobank: a cat sticker and payment sounds.
 The project also developed unique "stalker" skins and an avatar for clients who make a purchase in the game.